Houston Health Department

 What You Should Do

-Anyone with a rash that looks like monkeypox needs to talk to their healthcare provider, even if they don’t think they had contact with someone who has monkeypox.
+Anyone with a rash that looks like mpox needs to talk to their healthcare provider, even if they don’t think they had contact with someone who has monkeypox.
 People at higher risk might include but are not limited to anyone who:

 2. Had skin-to-skin contact with someone in a social network experiencing monkeypox activity, this includes men who have sex with men who meet partners through an online website, digital application (“app”), or social event (e.g., a bar or party)